 Deciding to join a clinical trial

 Parents and children decide to participate in clinical trials for many reasons.
 For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other parents and children volunteer for clinical trials because they know that these studies are the only way to make progress in treating Wilms tumor.
+Other parents and children volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Wilms tumors.
 Even if your child does not benefit directly from the clinical trial, his or her participation may benefit future children with a Wilms tumor.